eduardohoraciosanto/bootcamp-with-gorilla/README.md

 I'll use Redis as a Database.
 Since the idea is a simple Cart API, a NO-SQL Database seems perfect.
-Also my focus will be in the organization of the project and the usage of GoKit.

 ## Documentation
 Documentation of the endpoints will be done using OpenAPI spec in Swagger format.